 " My abstract work is more about chance and intent.
-I call it "in your face art", because, when viewed up close, these pieces present a totally different vision.
+I call it "in your face art" because, when viewed up close, these pieces present a totally different vision.
 Relationships vie for focus and new interactions take place.
 Synchronicity works its magic and the painting starts its journey."

-Abstraction, more than any other type of art allows the audience to be part of the piece.
+Abstraction, more than any other type of art allows the audience to be a part of the piece.
 It can transform to whatever the viewer brings to it.
 It's fluid and presents itself afresh with each new study.